Website Design with SEO: Building a Site for Search Engines

 What is SEO website design?

-SEO website design is building a site that’s easy for search engines to interpret and index.
+SEO website design involves building a website that is easy for search engines to interpret and index.
 The term often refers to several best practices, starting with the basic foundation and ongoing content marketing efforts.

-In short, search engine optimization is embedded in the process of developing a website.
-Although you can design a website without using SEO best practices, doing so will make it harder to rank for important keywords and can actually lose rankings you might already have earned.
+In short, SEO is embedded in developing a website.
+Although you can design a website without using SEO best practices, doing so will make it harder to rank for important keywords and can lose rankings you might already have earned.

 How does SEO affect web design (and vice versa)?

-Content marketing and website design go hand-in-hand, as both focus on pleasing web users while incorporating SEO.
+Content marketing and website design go hand in hand.
+Both focus on pleasing web users while incorporating SEO.
 The successful implementation of SEO requires both a design strategy and a content marketing plan.

 Content marketing and website design work together to provide relevant information in a compelling yet user-friendly format.

-Information Architecture (IA) is the visual layout of content on your page.
-This includes organization of schemes and structures, systems for labeling and navigation, and search options for users to find the information they’re looking for.
+Information architecture (IA) is the visual layout of content on your page.
+This includes the organization of schemes and structures, systems for labeling and navigation, and search options for users to find the information they’re looking for.

-Mobile-friendly sites work just as well on handheld devices as they do on desktops.
+Mobile-friendly sites work just as well on handheld devices as on desktops.
 They’re responsive to changes in format, optimized for speed, free from clutter, and easy to use.

-UX (User Experience) is the focus on presenting your site visitors with an easy-to-use, enjoyable, and accessible site to explore.
+UX (user experience) focuses on presenting your site visitors with an easy-to-use, enjoyable, and accessible site to explore.

 On-page elements include visible items like section headings, page titles, anchor text for URLs, and alt text for images.